kevin-sg/neovim-configuration/README.md

 # Neovim Configuration

 This is my personal configuration for Neovim.
-It is heavily inspired by

 Confirmed to work with Neovim 0.8.0.